0x9ae76c/MAL/README.md

 Navigate to [Custom Styles](http://myanimelist.net/editprofile.php?go=stylepref&do=cssadv) on your anime list profile.

-In the `Advanced CSS File` field include the three css and a Color found in css/Material/Colors
+In the `Advanced CSS File` field include the three base css and a `Color` found in css/Material/Colors

 ```css
 /* Base */